-- 73. Following the Company's July 7, 2014 announcement, analyst Richard Shane at J.P.
-Morgan issued a report discussing the dividend increase, in which he noted that dividend coverage was "key" for the Company's investors and that the increase indicated that FSC's "initiatives are working."
-Analyst Matthew Howlett at UBS echoed this sentiment in a report on July 7, 2014 entitled "10% Dividend Increase Reflects Successful Plan Execution, Portfolio Yield Inflection." - 74.
-On July 10, 2014, FSC announced that it had commenced a public offering to raise proceeds that would be used to repay debt outstanding so that the Company could borrow additional money to make more investments (the "Secondary Offering").
-The following day, FSC filed a prospectus supplement to a prospectus and registration statement declared effective on February 11, 2014, for the Secondary Offering (the "Secondary Offering Registration Statement"), which was signed by defendants Berman, Dimitrov, Tannenbaum, Frank, Dunn, Ray, Dutkiewicz, Haney, and Meyer. - 75.
-The Secondary Offering Registration Statement stated that FSC was seeking investment it believed would "provide superior risk-adjusted returns while maintaining adequate credit protection."
-It also stated that the Company's potential investment pipeline remained "robust" with "high quality transactions," and confirmed that FSC was determined to "remain cautious in selecting new investment opportunities."
+- 71. Following the Company's July 7, 2014 announcement, analyst Richard Shane at J.P.
+Morgan issued a report discussing the dividend increase, noting that dividend coverage was "key" for the Company's investors and that the increase demonstrated that FSC's "initiatives are working."
+Analyst Matthew Howlett at UBS agreed in a report on July 7, 2014 entitled "10% Dividend Increase Reflects Successful Plan Execution, Portfolio Yield Inflection." - 72.
+On July 10, 2014, FSC announced it had commenced a public offering to raise proceeds to be used to repay outstanding debt so that the Company could borrow additional funds to make more investments (the "Secondary Offering").
+The following day, FSC filed a supplement to a prospectus and registration statement declared effective on February 11, 2014, for the Secondary Offering (the "Secondary Offering Registration Statement"), which was signed by Director Defendants Berman, Dimitrov, Tannenbaum, Frank, Dunn, Ray, Dutkiewicz, Haney, and Meyer.

-76. The Secondary Offering Registration Statement also discussed FSC's "conservative" approach to structuring debt investments, "disciplined" underwriting processes, and other "strong protections" as key components of the Company's business strategy in meeting its investment objective.
-The statement included the following purported principles of FSC's investment approach:
+- 73. The Secondary Offering Registration Statement stated that FSC was seeking investment it believed would "provide superior risk-adjusted returns while maintaining adequate credit protection."
+It also stated the Company's potential investment pipeline remained "robust" with "high quality transactions," and confirmed that FSC was determined to "remain cautious in selecting new investment opportunities. - 74.
+The Secondary Offering Registration Statement also discussed FSC's "conservative" approach to structuring debt investments, "disciplined" underwriting processes, and other "strong protections" as key components of the Company's business strategy in meeting its investment objective.
+The statement included the following supposed principles of FSC's investment approach: